leonormcjoaquim/UC00617_Projeto1/README.md

 ## 📜 License

 This project is licensed under the MIT License - feel free to use and modify it for your own purposes.

+## 🙌 Thanks to:

+Many thanks to [rizwanshah9792](https://github.com/rizwanshah9792) for having a public portfolio and allowing myself to clone and use it 🙌